 I think just a few recipes in Mexico could describe the richness in traditions of our Mexican gastronomy and Chiles en Nogada is one of those dishes; full of history.

 The history of the creation of Chiles en Nogada goes back to August 1821 when the sister of Santa Monica Convent in Puebla wanted to welcome Agustin de Iturbide.
 They collected some of the ingredients that were in season during the month of August and they came out with this recipe.
 The colours of the ingredients on it are related to the colours of the Mexican flag, the Poblano pepper is the green colour, the Nogada sauce is the white and the pomegranate seeds are the red, making it the most patriotic dish to celebrate Mexican independence.
-Continue reading “Chiles en Nogada Vegetarianos (Vegan Chiles en Nogada)”
+Continue reading “Chiles en Nogada Vegetarianos (Vegetarian Chiles en Nogada)”

 Hola amigos!
 I am back, after spending quite a few weeks recovering from my jetlag, I am back in business!